 The table mentioned below explains those various types of algorithms:

-Next fit: This algorithm operates in an exact manner as the first-fit algorithm, except that it keeps track of whenever it locates a suitable hole.
+- Next fit: This algorithm operates exactly as the first-fit algorithm, except that it keeps track of whenever it locates a suitable hole.
 The next time it is called to find a hole, it begins scouring the list from the exact place it left off last time.

 - Image viewer – Next and Previous images are linked, so can be accessed by the “next” and “previous” buttons.